2012 PDL season

 The 2012 USL Premier Development League season was the 18th season of the PDL.
 The regular season began on 22 April with a match between the Los Angeles Misioneros and Fresno Fuego, and ended with 14 matches on 15 July 2012.
 The regular season was followed by a postseason tournament of conference winners which determined the league's champion, Forest City London.
-Thirteen teams were added to the league and 4 teams dropped, bringing the total number of teams in the league to 73 for 2012.
+Thirteen teams were added to the league and four teams dropped, bringing the total number of teams to 73 across nine divisions for 2012.